skundu42/opendevops/README.md

 docker compose pull
 docker compose up -d
 ```

-The release bundle is pinned to `ghcr.io/skundu42/opendevops:0.1.1`; published images support
-`linux/amd64` and `linux/arm64`.
-Neither Node.js nor an application source build is required.
-The
-image intentionally contains the application runtime rather than every cloud vendor CLI; install
-only the `kubectl`, `helm`, `gh`, `aws`, `gcloud`, or `az` binaries for policy families you enable
-in a derived runtime image or credential-isolated executor.
-A missing binary fails closed.

-Security-sensitive Compose credentials have no default values.
-Caddy is the only ingress; server
-APIs and metrics require `GATEWAY_TOKEN`, native webhook routes retain their HMAC/bearer
-authentication, and `/dashboard/*` uses the application session described above.

 > [!WARNING]
 > Never run the service stack on a Kubernetes cluster the agent itself manages.
 Use a dedicated